-Notes: Boole, also known as Frank Boole Tree, is the world's 7th largest tree, the 7th largest giant redwood, the 2nd largest tree in Giant Sequoia National Monument, and the largest tree in Converse Basin Grove.
-Volume estimate includes main trunk only (excludes reiterated stems and branches).
-Boole is also the redwood with the largest footprint (938 ft2 (87.1 m2)).
+Notes: Boole, also known as Frank Boole Tree, is the world's 6th largest tree, the 6th largest giant redwood, the 2nd largest tree in Giant Sequoia National Monument, the largest tree in Converse Basin Grove, and the redwood with the largest footprint (938 ft2 (87.1 m2)).

 In 1895, Fresno physician and health officer A. H. Sweeney named the tree to honor Sanger Lumber Company general manager Franklin A. Boole who reportedly spared the tree from logging due to its enormous size.

 Once considered the world's largest tree, Boole was identified as 3rd largest in 1931 when a team of engineers, led by J. W. Jourdan of the San Joaquin Light and Power Corporation, measured the four then-largest-known redwoods (Boole, Hart, General Grant, and General Sherman) and determined that General Sherman was the true size champion.
-President, Lincoln, and Robert E. Lee (including reiterated stems and branches) have since surpassed Boole in volume.
+Lincoln, President, and Stagg have since surpassed Boole in volume.

 Drive: Boole is 203 mi (327 km) southeast of San Francisco near Fresno.

 Northbound: From U.S. Interstate 5 North, transfer to California State Route 99 North toward Bakersfield.
 Drive north 97 mi (156 km) on California State Route 99 and transfer to California State Route 198 East toward Visalia.
-Drive east 86 mi (138 m) on California State Route 198 and turn right onto California State Route 180 East toward General Grant Grove.
+Drive east 86 mi (138 m) on California State Route 198, past Four Guardsmen, and turn right onto California State Route 180 East toward General Grant Grove.
 Drive north 5.7 mi (9.2 km) on California State Route 180 and turn left onto Forest Service Road 13S55.

 Southbound: From U.S. Interstate 5 South in Sacramento, transfer to U.S. Highway 50 East toward South Lake Tahoe.
 Drive east 1.7 mi (2.7 km) on U.S. Highway 50 and transfer to California State Highway 99 South.
 Near Fresno, transfer to California State Route 180 East.
 Drive east 62 mi (100 km) on California State Route 180, past General Grant Grove, and turn left onto Forest Service Road 13S55.
 Drive north 2.7 mi (4.3 km) on Forest Service Road 13S55, past Stump Meadow, to the Boole Tree Trail parking lot.